 Spreadsheets are commonplace in business.
-It’s no surprise – their capabilities are often perfectly geared to meeting the needs of the task at hand.
+It’s no surprise – their capabilities are often perfect for completing the task at hand.

-However, for more complex processes, issues can arise.
+However,issues can arise for more complex processes.
 These can range from user versioning through to formulas rejecting data.
-So, if you’re using spreadsheets regularly in your business, it’s worth considering the value of something that can save you time, money and resources.
+So, if you’re using spreadsheets for business-critical activity, you might want to consider the value of something that can save you time, money and resources.
 So, why move away from the spreadsheet?

 Why Move away From the Spreadsheet?

 - Whilst spreadsheets have formulaic logic, changes made to the data that is supplied can cause issues.
-Whilst you could effectively generate code in order to work around it, this requires advanced level knowledge to push these changes.
-What’s more, this only offers a temporary solution- once a dataset changes, it’s likely that problems could occur again.
+Whilst you could create a workaround, making changes needs advanced knowledge.
+What’s more, this only offers a temporary solution.
+Once a dataset changes, it’s likely that problems could occur again.

 - As a result, the staff time spent making ongoing fixes could be better spent creating a system that can autonomously handle data changes and respond accordingly.

 - Finally, a lack of versioning can cause confusion among multiple users populating a spreadsheet, so manual processes have to be implemented to circumvent this.

 Your business is probably losing time and money by not adopting a more efficient system.

 You can reduce the time spent on repetitive manual processes by using the right tool.
 Taking this time back allows your staff to spend this time better elsewhere.
 What’s more, the time recouped into your business can be significant.
 You can measure this yourself with our Task Calculator.